 Who we are

 River and Mercantile collects, uses and is responsible for certain personal information about you.
-For the purposes of this notice, River and Mercantile comprises of River and Mercantile Group PLC, River and Mercantile Asset Management LLP, and River and Mercantile Investments Limited, including River and Mercantile Solutions and River and Mercantile Derivatives.
-When collecting and using your personal data, we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+For the purposes of this notice, the River and Mercantile Group comprises of River and Mercantile Group Limited, River and Mercantile Asset Management LLP, River and Mercantile Asset Management LLC and River and Mercantile Infrastructure LLP.
+When collecting and using your personal data, we are regulated under the Data Protection Act 2018 (DPA 2018) and the retained EU law version of the General Data Protection Regulation (UK GDPR) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.